Cape Town Treaty: Aircraft Protocol

 The aircraft Protocol (officially: Protocol to the Convention on International Interests in Mobile Equipment on matters specific to aircraft equipment) was signed immediately with the treaty and the only protocol currently entered into force.
 It applies to aircraft which can carry at least eight people or 2750 kilograms of cargo, aircraft engines with thrust exceeding 1750 lbf or 550 hp, and helicopters carrying five or more passengers.
 The International Registry of Mobile Assets established to record international property interests in the aircraft equipment covered by the treaty is located in Ireland.
 Mediation cases for leasing disputes are to be heard in the High Court of Ireland.
-As of 2022, the protocol has 81 contracting parties, which includes 80 states and the European Union.
+As of 2022, the protocol has 85 contracting parties, which includes 84 states and the European Union.

 Railway Rolling Stock

 The Railway Rolling Stock Protocol, or Luxembourg Rail Protocol, officially the Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Railway Rolling Stock was adopted on 23 February 2007 at a diplomatic conference in Luxembourg and applies to railway rolling stock (broadly defined as "vehicles movable on a fixed railway track or directly on, above or below a guideway").
+It came into force on 8 March 2024.